kyleboehlen/filemanager/README.md

 I'd really like to learn Vue or Angular as well, had always leaned toward Vue as it was Laravel's default, but I haven't quite had the chance yet with my personal projects.

 ### Responsive Design
 As I mentioned above in Auth, the site is styled with bootstrap so it is already responsive.
 Kinda cheating.
-That being said, I still prefer to write my styles with custom sass in my personal projects and would be happy to show you examples of responsive design in a personal codebase.
+Okay actually kinda fun how simple it can be.
+That being said, I still prefer to write my styles with custom sass in my personal projects, because idk just really nitpicky I guess, and would be happy to show you examples of responsive design in a personal codebase.

 ### Tags
 I utilized the boostrap-tagsinput jQuery plugin for this